 What are bicycle risks?

-According to the CDC, web based injury statistics query and reporting system, adults aged 50 to 59 years have the highest bicycle death rates.
-Additionally, of those who die in bicycle accidents, 37% involve alcohol by either a motor vehicle driver or the bike rider.
+According to the CDC, web-based injury statistics query and reporting system, adults aged 50 to 59 years have the highest bicycle death rates.
+Additionally, of those who die in bicycle accidents, 37% involve alcohol by either a motor vehicle driver or a bike rider.

-Scroll down for more information on injuries and how to protect you and your family.
+Scroll down for more information on injuries and how to protect yourself and your family.

 Types of bicycle injuries